Clean Query analyser stuff with Notepad

 myCssProp is not a known CSS property name

-My good friend Fredrik “Fran” Anfelter found the solution of a very irritating problem.
+My good friend Fredrik “Fran” Anfelter found the solution to a very irritating problem.

-However there is a setting in Visual Studio 2005 that will help you to get rid of those errors.
-Under Tools->Options->Text Editor->CSS->CSS Specific the dialog to the right can be found.
+However, there is a setting in Visual Studio 2005 that will help you get rid of those errors.
+Under Tools → Options → Text Editor → CSS → CSS Specific, you can find the dialog to the right.

-Simply uncheck the “Detect unknown properties” and the errors a but a memory from the past.
+Simply uncheck the “Detect unknown properties,” and the errors will be a memory from the past.

-The “formally correct” solution would have been to include a XML-schema that validates the properties used in the css-file.
-Two problems though:
+The “formally correct” solution would have been to include an XML schema that validates the properties used in the css-file.
+Two problems, though:

 Read More